On entropic and almost multilinear representability of matroids: Probability space representations of matroids

 \section{Probability space representations of matroids}

 An entropic representation of a matroid is given by a collection of random variables on a discrete probability space.
-We introduce some new language to handle these more conveniently: we avoid working directly with the entropy function, but rather with the independence and determination properties of the variables.
+We introduce some new language to handle these more conveniently: rather than working with the entropy function, we prefer to work with the independence and determination properties of the variables.
+In terms of the matroids involved, this corresponds to working with independent sets and circuits.
 We package everything we need into the definition of a ``probability space representation'' and the accompanying notation.
-The discussion is essentially equivalent to the probabilistic representations introduced by Mat\v{u}s in \cite{Matus_background}. \begin{defn} Let $\left(\Omega,\mathcal{F},P\right)$ be a probability space and let $\left\{ X_{e}\right\} _{e\in E}$ be a finite collection of random variables on $\left(\Omega,\mathcal{F},P\right)$, that is measurable functions $X_e:\Omega\to \Omega_{e}$. \begin{enumerate} \item The variables $\left\{ X_{e}\right\} _{e\in E}$ are \emph{independent} if for any $\left(A_{e}\right)_{e\in E}\in\prod_{e\in E}\mathcal{F}_{e}$:
+The discussion is essentially equivalent to the probabilistic representations introduced by Mat\'{u}\v{s} in \cite{Matus_background}. \begin{defn} Let $\left(\Omega,\mathcal{F},P\right)$ be a probability space and let $\left\{ X_{e}\right\} _{e\in E}$ be a finite collection of random variables on $\left(\Omega,\mathcal{F},P\right)$.
+(See \cref{sec:rand_variable_notation} for the notation.) \begin{enumerate} \item The variables $\left\{ X_{e}\right\} _{e\in E}$ are \emph{independent} if for any $\left(A_{e}\right)_{e\in E}\in\prod_{e\in E}\mathcal{F}_{e}$: